Bank of England may struggle to agree clear guidance

 Economists point out that the European Commission estimates the jobless rate at which this happens could be as high as 7.5 percent, while the International Monetary Fund thinks it might be 6 percent.

-The lower the unemployment threshold set by the Bank of England, the more stimulatory its guidance will be, but the greater the chance it might be committing itself to allowing a significant amount of inflation above its 2 percent target.
+The lower the unemployment threshold set by the Bank, the more stimulatory its guidance will be, but the greater the chance it might be committing itself to allowing a significant amount of inflation above its 2 percent target.

 To appease more hawkish policymakers worried about the risk of inflation, the bank may borrow another idea from the Fed and add a get-out clause, saying that if inflation expectations rise above a certain level it will consider raising interest rates.